barry-ha/Griduino/docs/ASSEMBLY.md

 Using voltage from your car is often called “the power supply from hell” so it's designed to be well protected:

 * Griduino has an internal regulator and filtering for its 12v power input.
 * An input diode protects Griduino if the 12v polarity is accidentally reversed.
 * A TVS diode (transient voltage suppression) protects Griduino from voltage spikes.
 * There’s no problem if you connect both the power plug and a USB cable at the same time.

 Which power source, 12v or USB,  is best?
 Not much difference, really.
 Use the one that’s most convenient.
 There is a minor advantage in running from 12vdc since the additional headroom allows more speaker volume before audio clipping sets in.

-<h2>5.
-Before You Use It</h2>
+## 5. Before You Use It ##

 Snap a coin cell battery (3-volt CR1220 lithium) into the battery holder.
 Flat side is positive (+) and faces up.